-Older students (15-18 years old) have a unique opportunity to attend an immersive course in a top world university at a crucial stage in their university preparation.
-They complete an exciting programme of workshops, lectures, projects, activities and visits, including an admissions seminar and mentoring sessions with Cambridge Undergraduates.
+Older students (15-18 years old) have a unique opportunity to attend an immersive course in a world-class university at a crucial stage in their university preparation.
+They complete an exciting programme of workshops, lectures, projects, activities and visits, including an admissions seminar, supervisions (Oxbridge-style, subject-specific, small class discussions) and mentoring sessions with Cambridge Undergraduates.
 As they are typically already studying, or about to commence, A-levels (or equivalent), they focus on university selection and degree subject choices, as well as practical university preparation activities, including personal statement writing, interview practice and personal development planning.
 They will be asked to write a short personal statement before they arrive so that they have a draft to work on during the course.
 See a sample 2-week timetable and 3-week programme timetable for 15-18 year olds.

 The Cambridge Dream programme provides vital mentoring and practical support to boost students’ skills and confidence at this crucial time in their academic lives.